Beaches of Hong Kong: Silver Mine Bay Beach

 Hong Kong's largest island, Lantau, has several beaches which are clean, uncrowded and relatively convenient to reach.
 For all of them, the first step is to simply take the ferry from Central to Mui Wo.
 Then, if necessary, one can just hop on a bus.

 Silver Mine Bay Beach (銀鑛灣泳灘), which is a Grade 1 beach, is the easiest one to get to, since it is located about a 5-minute walk away from the Mui Wo ferry pier.
 Since there is a sandbar area, this beach is ideal for flinging frisbees or flying kites.
 Further along the beach is a swimming area with several lifeguards on duty.
 Many visitors rent a bike for the afternoon, and stop off at the many refreshment kiosks and little restaurants along the road fronting the beach.
 If people do not feel like hurrying back into the city, they can also choose to stay overnight at the Silvermine Beach Hotel, located right on the waterfront.
 Also, there are several other hotels and guesthouses in the area where people can stay.

 Pui O Beach

 Cheung Sha Beaches

 Cheung Sha Beach is located in Cheung Sha, on the southern shore of Lantau Island.
 It is divided into two parts by a small headland: Upper Cheung Sha Beach (east) and Lower Cheung Sha Beach (west).
 It is 3 km long and is one of the longest beaches in Hong Kong.
 The beaches are accessible from South Lantau Road.
 Tong Fuk Beach is located nearby, to the west of Lower Cheung Sha Beach.

 Tong Fuk Beach

 Non-gazetted beaches

-Many of these beaches are difficult to reach.
-Because they are not maintained by the government, some may be unclean at times.
-As no lifeguards are on duty, swimmers are recommended to exercise caution.
-Non-gazetted beaches are also not equipped with shark nets.
-Some, e.g., Hoi Ha, lie within protected areas.
+A number of Hong Kong's larger non-gazetted beaches are popular, with the lack of official oversight and facilities often seen as part of their attraction.
+Other, smaller locations may be difficult to reach and likely exclusive for any visitor that finds them.
+However such non-maintained beaches may have accumulated significant flotsam and jetsam of varying attractiveness.
+A few bays, such as Hoi Ha, lie within protected areas and swimming may be prohibited.